Ms Kendra Ong

 Apart from Cyberguide, I am also active in RSVP’s Episodic Volunteering Programme and have participated in sessions such as “Cooking with Ex-Offenders at HCSA” and “Food Distribution at Yong En”.
 I like being a part of RSVP as they allow me to explore different volunteering opportunities according to my interests instead of fixing me to a specific role.

 Outside of RSVP, I also enjoy taking on other IT ambassador roles to help even more people become tech-savvy.
 In 2019, I was appointed as a Silver IT Wellness Ambassador (SIWA) by the Infocomm Media Development Authority (IMDA) to help seniors embrace technology.
-Now, I am also a Digital Ambassador working with the SG Digital Office to educate and encourage hawkers and seniors to go digital.
+I was also a Digital Ambassador working with the SG Digital Office to educate and encourage hawkers and seniors to go digital.

 Over the years, I have come to realise that volunteer work has allowed me to grow as a person.
 When I teach, I must listen first instead of jumping to conclusions.
 This has made me more patient and a much better listener.
 On top of that, when I listen to the stories of others, I also learn from their experiences, which is an opportunity that I did not have when I was in the working world.